 - two (2) core units, and;

-- three (3) elective units which may be selected from the units listed in the 22443VIC Graduate Certificate in Management qualification or any relevant units first packaged at AQF level 7 or 8 in the source training product from any currently endorsed training package or accredited course.
+- three (3) elective units elective units from the list of suggested units or any relevant units first packaged at AQF level 7 or 8 in the source training product from any currently endorsed Training Package or accredited course.

 - VU22228 - Manage legal, regulatory and ethical compliance requirements in an organisational environment

 Elective Units - Imported